Ivan-Shish/Aleo/RECOMMENDATIONS.md

 ## Verifying execution of Powers of Tau

 When contributing, Powers of Tau outputs the accumulator's hash to your terminal.
 This should be made available to the next contributor separately, as a checksum so that they can verify the file they have received is not tampered with.

-As a final step, a randomness beacon is applied to the ceremony by the coordinator.
-This can be verified by running [this software](https://github.com/plutomonkey/verify-beacon/).